Set up resource locations

 - Virtual Delivery Agents (VDAs)

 - Citrix Gateway (optional): To enable secure external access to the applications and desktops offered to users, add a Citrix Gateway VPX appliance to the resource location and set up Citrix Gateway (formerly NetScaler Gateway).
-For a proof-of-concept deployment that requires only internal access, you can use the cloud-hosted StoreFront that comes with Citrix Cloud.

 - Citrix StoreFront servers (optional)